tianskylan/iOS-Dev-Notes/README.md

 * vector PDFs as assets can be used to generate icons at different sizes, @1x, @2x, @3x...
 * Assets in the asset catalog can be sliced so it knows how to strech itself.
 For example, it will be able to reserve its round corners when being streched.

+## Tech talk notes
+### AVKit
+**AVAsset**

+* Load necessary properties and wait to be loaded before calling setter
+* Only load properties you need
+* Request properties needed in batches

+**AVPlayer & AVPlayerItem**

+* KVO for property changes
+* Do not rely on the ordering of events (Use KVO; set up item before associate to player)
+* Serialize access to objects on main queue
+& Set up player item before adding it to player

+### Mysteries of Autolayout
+**Use stack view when appropriate**

+* You can stack the stack views too.
+Pretty neat

+**Layout engine**

+* Activate and deactivate instead of Add and Remove constraints
+* Never deactivate everything in self.view.constraints
+* Keep a reference to the constraints you are going to change
+* You can animate the change of constraints (May need layoutIfNeeded call)

+**View Sizing**

+* Use constraints instead of hard-coded values
+* Override intrinsicContentSize for specific reasons
+	* size information does not come from constraints
+	* If view has custom drawing (sometimes)
+	* You will be responsible for invalidating

+**Self sizing Table view cells**

+* Define size fully in constraints

+**Priorities**

+* Can help keep constraints from unsatisfiability
+* But look out for competing priorities!
+* Results are more consistent
+* Use content priorities to get to the right layout
+	* Hugging priorities hug content
+	* Compression resistance resists squishing

+**Alignment**

+* First and last baseline for better aligned text
+* Leading and trailing instead of left and right
+* Override alignmentRectInsets to adjust alignment rects